Snapshots

 Cloud Snapshots

 The Cloud Snapshot profile determines the schedule used for creating snapshots of the entire system.
-MaStadium recommends setting a Cloud Snapshot profile to for most Private Cloud instances.
+MacStadium recommends setting a Cloud Snapshot profile for most Private Cloud instances.
 Scheduled Cloud Snapshots are disabled by default.
 To enable cloud snapshots, a profile must be selected by navigating to System → Cloud Snapshots , and select the snapshot profile to use.
-If a Cloud Level Snapshot is configured, individual VM snapshots may not needed.
+If a Cloud Level Snapshot is configured, individual VM snapshots may not be needed.
 Cloud Snapshots include every VM and volume in a Private Cloud instance, and are taken in addition to VM snapshots.Enabling Cloud Snapshots

 - From the main dashboard, click System on the left menu.